Dr0f0x/pynetevents/README.md

 the created `EventSlots`.

-The `Event` provides the same configuration options as the `EventSlots` (propagate_excpetions, allow_duplicate_listeners) and additionally one to choose wether created instances should be `EventSlotWeakRef` or normal ones.
+The `Event` provides the same configuration options as the `EventSlots` (propagate_exceptions, allow_duplicate_listeners) and additionally one to choose whether created instances should be `EventSlotWeakRef` or normal ones.

 ```python
 from pynetevents import Event